Fire worship: Zoroastrianism

+Slavic

-In Slavic mythology, Svarog, meaning "bright and clear", was the spirit of fire.
-The best known and dramatic among numerous Slavic Pagan fire rituals is the jumping over the bonfire on the Ivan Kupala Day.
+In Slavic paganism, Svarog, meaning "bright and clear", was the spirit of fire.
+The best known and dramatic among numerous Slavic pagan fire rituals is the jumping over the bonfire on the Kupala Night.

+Abrahamic religions

-In Judaism
+Judaism

-In the narratives of the Hebrew Bible, Yahweh often communicates with fire, such as through the burning bush of the Exodus and the pillar of fire that guides the Israelites.
+In the narratives of the Hebrew Bible, Yahweh is associated with fire more than any other element or image, and the Presence of Yahweh is conceptualised as a devouring fire, especially but not exclusively in the Book of Exodus, appearing as fire on top of Mount Sinai, inside the Ark of the Covenant, as the burning bush and the pillar of fire that guides the Israelites, and in extensive poetic imagery.
+Offerings to Yahweh in Jewish ritual recorded in the Hebrew Bible and the Talmud are done by fire.

-In Christianity
+Christianity

 The Holy Fire in the Church of the Holy Sepulchre in Jerusalem has been consecutively documented since 1106 AD.

 Fire is often used as symbol or sign of God's presence in Christianity and, since it is held to be a creation along with water and other elements.
-In the New Testament, Jesus is depicted as the person who brings fire to the earth.
+In the New Testament, Jesus is depicted as the person who will bring fire to the earth.
 The Holy Spirit is sometimes called the "tongues of flame".

-In Christianity, the worship of fire was preserved through ritual candles.